mugdhak30/mugdhak30.github.io/docs/index.markdown

 <!-- IMPORTANT: markdown="1" lets kramdown process Markdown INSIDE this div -->
 <div class="announcements-scroll" markdown="1">

+📢 **January 2026**: Our paper has been accepted at [MOBILESoft 2026](https://conf.researchr.org/home/mobilesoft-2026) 🎉. 🆕

 📢 **December 2025**: A couple of things happened:

   - Our paper has been accepted for publication in the [Automated Software Engineering Journal](https://link.springer.com/journal/10515) 🎉. 🆕

   - Our tool paper has been accepted at [SANER 2026](https://conf.researchr.org/track/saner-2026/saner-2026-tool-demo-track) 🎉! 🆕

-  - I'm serving on the Artifact Evaluation Committee of [USENIX 2026](https://www.usenix.org/conference/usenixsecurity26) and [PoPETS 2026](https://petsymposium.org/). 🆕
+  - I'm serving on the Artifact Evaluation Committee of [USENIX 2026](https://www.usenix.org/conference/usenixsecurity26) and [PoPETS 2026](https://petsymposium.org/).

   - I gave a virtual talk at King's College London.